ADITYARANJANUS/House-Sales-Analysis-in-King-County-USA/README.md

 # Objective:

 To determine the market price of a house based on a set of features.
-This involves analyzing various attributes or features such as square footage, number of bedrooms, number of floors, and other relevant factors that contribute to housing prices.
+It involves analyzing various attributes or features such as square footage, number of bedrooms, number of floors, and other relevant factors that contribute to housing prices.

 # Key Responsibilities: